-Under the Company's Amended and Restated 2020 Stock Option plan, the Company grants stock options to its employees that vest upon the satisfaction of both a service-based condition and a performance condition.
-The performance condition of the Company's options is satisfied upon a qualified offering of the Company, which is defined in the Company's Amended and Restated 2020 Stock Option plan as the closing of an underwritten public offering pursuant to an effective registration statement under the U.S. Securities Act of 1933 or on the basis of an approved prospectus and/or pursuant to a valid registration, qualification or filing under applicable law of another jurisdiction, in each case of the Shares or other equity securities of the Company ("Qualified Offering").
-The grant date fair value of the options, net of estimated forfeitures, is recognized as expense over the requisite service period using a graded vesting attribution when the performance condition is probable of occurring.
-As of December 31, 2022, the Company had not recognized stock-based compensation expense for the Company's options as the satisfaction of the performance condition was not probable.
-Upon satisfaction of the performance condition, the Company will immediately record cumulative stock-based compensation expense for the awards that have met the service-based vesting condition.
+Under the Company's Third Amended and Restated 2020 Equity Incentive Plan (the "2020 Equity Incentive Plan"), the Company grants stock options to its employees that vest upon the satisfaction of both a service-based condition and a performance condition and stock options to its employees that vest upon a satisfaction of a service-based condition, the Company grants restricted stock units (collectively, the "RSUs") to its employees that vest upon the satisfaction of both a service-based condition and a performance condition and RSUs to its employees that vest upon the satisfaction of either a service-based condition or a performance condition.
+The performance condition of the Company's options is satisfied upon a qualified offering of the Company, which is defined in the 2020 Equity Incentive Plan as the closing of an underwritten public offering pursuant to an effective registration statement under the U.S. Securities Act of 1933 or on the basis of an approved prospectus and/or pursuant to a valid registration, qualification or filing under applicable law of another jurisdiction, in each case of the shares or other equity securities of the Company ("Qualified Offering").
+The performance condition of the RSUs is satisfied upon a Qualified Offering or change in control, which is defined in the 2020 Equity Incentive Plan as the change in ownership or control through either i) merger, consolidation, or other reorganization, ii) sale, transfer, or disposition of all or substantially all of Company's assets in liquidation or dissolution or iii) the acquisition by any person or related group person ("Change in Control").